Article Table Of Contents

 Across most of America, the African American and Hispanic communities comprise "most of the minority".
 We're not totally sure that's a term, but it's an accurate reflection of the state of race in America.

 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in Pennsylvania is 398,900 – at 3.1% of the total population of Pennsylvania.
+According to the most recent American Community Survey, the Asian population in pennsylvania is 424,597 - at 3.3% of the total population of pennsylvania.

-We broke down the most recent census data to determine the cities in Pennsylvania with the largest Asian population in 2018:
+Here are the cities in pennsylvania with the largest Asian population in 2020:

-State College took the number one over all spot for the largest Asian in Pennsylvania for 2018.
-10.66% of State College identify as Asian.
+Which city in pennsylvania had the largest Asian population?
+Lansdale took the number one over all spot for the largest Asian in pennsylvania for 2020.
+13.78% of Lansdale identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Pennsylvania With The Largest Asian Population For 2018
+How We Determined The Cities In pennsylvania With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: